Laser Eye Surgery treatment types

 So what’s going on here?
 Well, the fact is there are only three main types of refractive surgery: PRK/LASEK (surface ablation), LASIK, and ReLEx SMILE.
-Even that’s pushing it as PRK and LASEK are considered slight variations of the same technique.
-Chances are any other names you come across are the brainchilds of a company’s marketing department, conjured up in a desperate attempt to differentiate themselves from other providers and bring more clients through the door.
+Even that’s pushing it as PRK and LASEK are considered slight variations of the same technique, and it is not uncommon to find these treatments under slightly different names.

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 This means that understanding the different types of Laser Eye Surgery is actually pretty straight-forward.
 Each treatment is simply an improvement on the one that preceded it.
 Starting with PRK nearly 30 years ago, the knowledge, techniques, and technology have evolved over time, offering the marketing LASIK and ReLEx SMILE.

 In fact all of these procedures are based on the genius of Jose Barraquer, who first described the concept of reshaping the cornea in 1948.
 The procedure he developed at that time was called keratomileusis and involved removing the top section of the cornea, which was then frozen and reshaped on a watchmaker’s lathe, before being sewn back onto the cornea.